-Nobody gets into bodybuilding with dreams and visions of impressing the opposite sex with their bulging hamstrings.
-In fact, a lot of bodybuilders and athletes ignore hamstrings, and only work them out as an afterthought.
-In essence hamstrings are one of the things you put at the end of a workout and skip if you're running late for something.
+Don’t Ignore Hamstrings – Build Them.
+Nobody gets into bodybuilding with dreams of impressing the opposite sex with bulging hamstrings.
+In fact, a lot of bodybuilders and athletes ignore hamstrings altogether.
+Or they only work them as an afterthought.
+In essence, hamstrings are one of the things you put at the end of a workout.
+You skip them altogether if you’re running late for something.

 But by choosing to treat hamstring development as an afterthought, you are robbing yourself of the chance to develop much bigger legs.
-That being said, here is a look at why lifting your hamstrings is just as important as any other part of the body, and how you can effectively train them.
+That being said, here is a look at why lifting your hamstrings is important.
+They matter as much as any other part of the body.
+Here’s how you can effectively train them.

-Most bodybuilders would rather lift their quads while most athletes would rather bench press or do squats than perform hamstring exercises.
-But in both cases, failing to work other body parts such as the hamstrings can really throw your body out of balance.
+Most bodybuilders would rather lift their quads.
+Many athletes would rather bench press or do squats than perform hamstring exercises.
+But what’s the problem in both cases?
+Failing to work other body parts such as the hamstrings throws your body out of balance.

-With bodybuilders, having huge quads and calves looks pretty silly if you don't have the hamstrings to match.
-In regards to athletic performance, hamstrings are just as important as anything else since they're crucial for running fast, jumping, or squatting.
+With bodybuilders, having huge quads and calves looks pretty silly if you don’t have the hamstrings to match.
+In regards to athletic performance, hamstrings are just as important as anything else.
+They’re crucial for running fast, jumping, or squatting.
 If anything, hamstrings are one of the most important body parts you need to be working on.

 Now that the importance of hamstrings has been established, it’s time to hit the gym and start working them!
 Unfortunately, it’s not so easy because some exercises allow lifters to cheat by using a lot of other muscles in addition to the hamstrings.
 But by using the following three exercises, you should be able to do a solid job of isolating these muscles.